 Brembo brake pads undergo a surface thermal treatment, referred to as scorching, which guarantees maximum efficiency even at the highest temperatures.

-Usually not present on economy quality brake pads, scorching is designed to eliminate any gases in advance, which could cause a significant reduction in the friction coefficient between the brake rotor and pad at high temperatures.
+Usually not present on economy quality brake pads, scorching is designed to eliminate any gases in advance, which could cause a significant reduction in the friction coefficient between the brake disc and pad at high temperatures.
 This means there is no fading, and the braking behaviour is constant.

 7. Silence, braking in progress